Sallie Bingham

 2 Shares

-In Politics Feminism Donald Trump
+In Politics Donald Trump Feminism

 A long and fruitful career as a writer began in 1960 with the publication of Sallie Bingham's novel, After Such Knowledge.
 This was followed by 15 collections of short stories in addition to novels, memoirs and plays, as well as the 2020 biography The Silver Swan: In Search of Doris Duke.